snozbot/fungus/Docs/fungus_docs/glossary.md

 <!-- ******************************* -->
 **Portrait**:
-The Fungus Portrait Command is used to make the game display one of the Character Portrait images on the Stage.
+The %Fungus Portrait Command is used to make the game display one of the Character Portrait images on the Stage.
 A particular image can be selected, and it can be made to move on/off stage.

 <!-- ******************************* -->
 **Portrait orientation**: